tomchen-ctj/notes/Arxiv notes.md

 ## Is an Object-Centric Video Representation Beneficial for Transfer?

 (AZ, VGG) Learn an object-centric video representation with the aim of improving transferability to novel tasks.
 (Pre-training is action classification, downstream is TAL or something.)
-The object-centric model outperforms prior video prepresentations when : (1) classifying actions on unseen objects and unseen environments; (2) low-shot learning to novel classes; (3) linear probe to other downstream tasks; as well as (4) for standard action classification.
+The object-centric model outperforms prior video representations when : (1) classifying actions on unseen objects and unseen environments; (2) low-shot learning to novel classes; (3) linear probe to other downstream tasks; as well as (4) for standard action classification.

+There are two types of inputs for object-centric learning architectures.
+One is the input of the model is assumed to just be RGB pixels, and the object boxes are obtained downstream.
+The other assumes object boxes as input and focuses on efficient fusion of the two streams.

+The model consists of four modules, each based on a transformer: Video encoder, trajectory encoder, object learner, classification module.
+The video and trajectory encoder takes RGB and bounding-box/ object ID embeddings respectively.
+The object learner is a cross-transformer that aims at fusing both modalities.
+The classification module ingests the outputs from the object learner to predict the action class of the video. [link](https://arxiv.org/pdf/2207.10075.pdf)

 ## Time Is MattEr: Temporal Self-supervision for Video Transformers